 What Is Intermittent Fasting?

-Intermittent fasting, also known as cyclic fasting, has risen in popularity in recent years as more and more research emerges discovering new intermittent fasting benefits.
+Intermittent fasting, also known as cyclic fasting, has risen in popularity in recent years as more research emerges showing that it’s typically safe and effective.

-It’s difficult to define intermittent fasting as there’s not just one correct method for how to fast.
-In fact, there are many different variations of intermittent fasting that are used around the world.
+It’s difficult to define intermittent fasting, as there’s not just one correct method for how to fast.
+In fact, there are many different variations that are used around the world.
 Each follows a different eating pattern that is often strictly adhered to in order to achieve physical or even spiritual results.

-Second, practicing fasting improves your body’s ability to deal with stress at a cellular level.
-Intermittent fasting activates cellular stress response pathways similar to very mild stressors, acting as mild stimulants for your body’s stress response.
+- Second, fasting improves your body’s ability to deal with stress at a cellular level.
+It activates cellular stress response pathways similar to very mild stressors, acting as a mild stimulant for your body’s stress response.
 As this occurs consistently, your body is slowly reinforced against cellular stress and is then less susceptible to cellular aging and disease development.
-(2, 3)

 1. Promotes Weight Loss

-One of the major intermittent fasting benefits is its ability to rev up fat burning and help the pounds slide off.
+A major IMF health benefit is its ability to rev up fat burning and help the pounds slide off.
 In fact, many people prefer intermittent fasting to traditional diets because it doesn’t require you to meticulously measure your foods and track the calories and grams consumed.

 When you don’t give your body a steady stream of glucose, it begins breaking down the glycogen to use as fuel.
 After the glycogen has been depleted, your body seeks out alternative sources of energy, such as fat cells, which it then breaks down to help power your body.

-A 2015 review looked at the effects of alternate-day fasting on body composition and found that, on average, it slashed body weight by up to 7 percent and cut body fat by up to 12 pounds.
-Whole-day fasting led to similar results, but with up to a 9 percent reduction in body weight.
-(4) It’s less clear what whole-day fasting does to your valuable muscle stores.
+A 2020 review looked at the effects of IMF on body composition in 27 different studies and found that, on average, it slashed body weight by 1 percent to 13 percent within six months.
+Another study found that whole-day fasting led to similar results, with up to a 9 percent reduction in body weight.

-Another study focused on the 16/8 method of intermittent fasting showed that it significantly reduced fat mass while retaining both muscle mass and strength.
-(5) This fact is why I recommend this style of intermittent fasting the most.
+Yet another study focused on the 16/8 method of intermittent fasting showed that it significantly reduced fat mass while retaining both muscle mass and strength.
+This fact is why I recommend this style of intermittent fasting the most.

 2. Improves Blood Sugar

 When you eat, carbohydrates are broken down into glucose (sugar) in your bloodstream.
-A hormone called insulin is responsible for transporting the glucose out of the bloodstream and into the cells where it can be used up as energy.
+A hormone called insulin is responsible for transporting the glucose out of the bloodstream and into the cells, where it can be used as energy.

 Insulin doesn’t always work effectively when you have diabetes, which can result in high blood sugar levels coupled with symptoms like fatigue, thirst and frequent urination.

-Some studies have found that intermittent fasting benefits your blood sugar levels by keeping them well-regulated and preventing spikes and crashes.
+Some studies have found that IMF benefits insulin sensitivity and blood sugar levels by keeping them well-regulated and preventing spikes and crashes.
 Fasting seems to be especially effective for this purpose when it lasts at least 16 hours.

 Another study showed that fasting decreased blood sugar by 12 percent and also lowered insulin levels by nearly 53 percent.
-Preventing a build-up of insulin allows it to work more efficiently and keeps your body sensitive to its effects.
-(7)
+Preventing a buildup of insulin allows it to work more efficiently and keeps your body sensitive to its effects.

 3. Keeps Your Heart Healthy

-One of the most impressive intermittent fasting benefits is its favorable effect on heart health.
-Studies show that intermittent fasting improves your heart health by lowering certain heart disease risk factors.
+Studies show that intermittent fasting helps improve cardiovascular health by lowering certain heart disease risk factors.

-One animal study in the Journal of Nutritional Biochemistry showed that intermittent fasting caused an increase in levels of adiponectin.
-(9) Adiponectin is a protein involved in the metabolism of fat and sugar that may be protective against heart disease and heart attacks.
-(10)
+One animal study in the Journal of Nutritional Biochemistry showed that IMF caused an increase in levels of adiponectin, a protein involved in the metabolism of fat and sugar that may be protective against cardiovascular disease and heart attacks.

-In fact, in one study, rats who fasted every other day were nearly 66 percent more likely to survive a heart attack than those on a normal diet.
-(11)
+In fact, in one study, rats that fasted every other day were nearly 66 percent more likely to survive a heart attack than those on a normal diet.

 4. Reduces Inflammation